GTM-BE/MessageParser/README.md

 ````

 # Errors

+The User will get a descriptive Error Message and the Position of the Problem.
+The wrong part will also be highlighted to find the errors easier

 - Flags that have a value assignment CAN'T make use of the shorthand syntax
 - Duplicate Flags aren't allowed